whatsapp email

 The green apple version is particularly useful for people who are new to celery juice and find the pure version difficult to tolerate.
 Once the habit is established, you can reduce the apple content gradually until you reach pure celery or celery-cucumber.

-What to Expect: Celery Juice Skin Before and After
+What to Expect: Celery Juice and Hydration

 Does celery juice help your skin?

-Is celery juice good for acne?
+Is celery juice good for blemish-prone skin?

 What does celery do for the female body?